Patricia Kennealy-Morrison: Life and career

-Kennealy-Morrison served as an advisor on Oliver Stone's 1991 movie The Doors, and played a small role in the film as the High Priestess who marries the Jim and Patricia characters (portrayed by Val Kilmer and Kathleen Quinlan).
-However, in subsequent interviews and writings, she was scathingly critical of Stone's portrayal of Morrison, herself, and other people who were the basis for the film's fictional characters, saying Stone's fiction bore little to no resemblance to the people she had known or the events they lived through; Stone admitted that the character named after her was a composite of several of Morrison's girlfriends and regretted not giving her a fictional name.
-In the film her character is referred to as a "Wicca Priestess", but Kennealy-Morrison identified as a Celtic Pagan, not a Wiccan.
+Kennealy-Morrison served as an advisor to Oliver Stone for the 1991 film The Doors, making a small cameo appearance as the High Priestess who marry the Jim and Patricia characters (Val Kilmer and Kathleen Quinlan).
+However, in subsequent interviews and writings, she has scathingly criticized Stone's portrayal of Morrison, herself, and others depicted for the fictionalized drama, saying the film bore little or no resemblance to the people she had known or the events they lived through; Stone conceded the Patricia character was a composite of several of Morrison's girlfriends and regretted not giving her a different identity.
+While the Patricia character in the film is a "Wicca Priestess", Kennealy herself was instead a Celtic Pagan.

-Kennealy-Morrison has gone on record that she published her memoir Strange Days: My Life With and Without Jim Morrison as a reaction and rejoinder to Stone's movie, among other reasons.
+Kennealy-Morrison published the memoir Strange Days: My Life With and Without Jim Morrison as response and rejoinder to Stone's film.

 In 2000, Robin Ventura, third baseman for the pennant-winning New York Mets, took the phrase "Mojo Risin" from the Doors' "L.A.
 Woman" and made it the rallying cry for the team that year.
 Ventura and the Mets invited Kennealy-Morrison to a game just before the playoffs, where she met with them and became a Mets fan.
-She died at the age of 75 on July 21, 2021.